 The benefit of choosing to visit Bear Trail Lodge is whether you decide to fly-out to fish a nearby stream or stay and experience the wonders that our home river offers, your fishing day will be filled with adventure and excitement.

-The mighty king salmon, the largest fish of the Pacific salmon family, begin to arrive in their native rivers about June 15.
-Anglers visiting us at this time of the year will have a combination rainbow trout and king salmon trip.
+The mighty chinook king salmon, the largest fish of the Pacific salmon family, begin to arrive in their native rivers in June.
+Anglers visiting us at this time of the year will can fish for kings on the Naknek, Nushagak or Alagnak Rivers.
 The kings average between 20 and 30 pounds.
-We have three different rivers in which we fish for king salmon.
-One of them is right in front of Bear Trail Lodge on the Naknek River.
+We do offer many ways to fish for these mighty kings, conventional gear, fly fishing or two handed spey fishing.
 You will travel a short distance by boat from the lodge to fish for kings or you can choose to fly out to fish one of our other rivers.
-The flights from the lodge are included in your package and your guides will help decide which river to go to.
+The flights from the lodge are included in your package and our head guide will meet with you each night to help decide which river to go to.
 King fishing stays good from June 15 through July 31.